-Still Not Sure You Need a Sleep Study?
+Still Not Convinced You Need a Sleep Study?

-- Reducing Stroke Risk.
-Strokes are also associated with sleep apnea.
-Meta-analyses reported that “more than 50% of patients who have had a stroke suffer from moderate to severe sleep apnea.”
+- Reducing Stroke Risk – Strokes are also associated with sleep apnea.
+A study that looked at meta-analyses found that over 50% of patients who’ve had a stroke also suffer from moderate to severe sleep apnea.

-- Waking Up Headache Free.
-If you wake up tired, with a headache, or with a dry mouth, a home sleep test may help determine whether or not you are having these symptoms as a result of OSA.
+- Waking Up Headache-Free – If you wake up tired or with a headache, a home sleep test may help determine whether or not you are having these symptoms as a result of OSA.

-Once you and your primary healthcare provider decide that a home sleep study is right for you, visit our home sleep test center to learn more about how a better night of sleep can lead to a healthier you.
+If, however, you meet the basic criteria and decide that a home sleep study is right for you, visit our home sleep test center to learn more about how a better night of sleep can lead to a healthier you!

 Eric graduated from Texas State University in 2016 with a Bachelor’s Degree in Journalism.
 He has worked as a freelance photographer, editor, and writer.
 Eric is committed to providing the most value possible to CPAP.com readers by creating a highly approachable user experience, with an emphasis on actionable information and thorough research.